JohnQuan-Cyber/Azure-Platform/README.md

 I feel pretty confident in deploying the bicep and JSON file through the Azure commmand line.
 I will be practicing more each day adding a little more each time.

+Week 2:

+Decided to create a few files (Enterprise.bicep files) to see if I can deploy the files through the CLI.
+It will be posted in a new branch